senocular/senocular.github.com/articles/js_implementing_for_loops.md

 ```

 This version of the loop would also not create extra scopes and copy values between them.
 It's likely the impact of this in most cases is negligible, but in extreme cases, it's possible it could help.

-Note: The implementations presented here are based on the behavior defined for `for` loops in the ECMAScript specification.
-To read these exact steps as defined in the specification, see: [14.7.4.2 Runtime Semantics: ForLoopEvaluation](https://tc39.es/ecma262/#sec-runtime-semantics-forloopevaluation).